-If those same fashion magazines or Instagram influencers looked at the photos below, the order would likely be switched.
+If those same fashion magazines or Instagram influencers looked at the photos above, the order would likely be switched.
 On the left is a size 2 woman with long hair and smooth skin.
 On the right, the woman that falls somewhere between a 10 and a 14 (I’m looking at you, illogical female clothing sizes), and has more than a few marks on her skin.
 The left woman can make a circle with her hands and fit her waist in it.
 The woman on the right has a soft stomach and dimpled thighs.

 Second spoiler alert: both of these women are me, and they are in the correct order.

 The image on the left is from my senior year of college in 2012; it was the most recent flare-up of an eating disorder that has been a part of my life since I was a young teenager.
 I was eating a single meal a day, and was obsessed with the “cleanness” of everything.
 I was averaging less than 1000 calories per day, and a good portion of that was alcohol.